Vain archer! trusting to the distant dart,

 |Heracles shooting arrows: sculpture from east pediment, temple of Athena Aphaia, Aigina, ca. 500-480 BCE.
 Glyptothek, Munich (source: Wikimedia.org)|

 Some relatively experienced people fall for the myth too.
-Here’s one writer who should know better:
+Here’s one writer who should certainly know better:

 1. Get the citation right.
-First, an incidental correction: Spence’s Euripides quotation comes from Heracles lines 162-4, not lines 190-2.
+First, a basic error: Spence’s Euripides quotation comes from Heracles lines 162-4, not lines 190-2.

 2. Says who?
 Spence treats the sentiment as ‘typical’.
 This requires forgetting that the speaker in the play, Lycus, is no ethical paradigm: he’s unquestionably a villain, a usurper and tyrant, who wants to murder Heracles’ family unjustly, for no reason other than just to be a complete bastard.
 He is not typical.